What Are the Divorce Rates among Medical Professionals?

 - Dentists: 25%

 - Health-care executives: 31%

 Do You Have Questions about Your Divorce?
 Call

+Are you ready to get started?
 Request a consultation with Attorney Catherine Real today and discover your legal options.